mwaskom/lyman/doc/workflow.rst

 again unless you move things around.

 Next, set up one or more *experiment* files describing the processing parameters for each of your experiments.
+There is information on how to do that :ref:`here <experiments>`.

 If you want to have a list of default subjects to perform processing over, put their subject ids in a plain text file called ``subjects.txt`` within this